 Ian Anderson, Information Services Manager

-NRS tracks KPIs at a national level to effectively market Scotland for clinical trials
+Tracking national KPIs to market Scotland for clinical trials

 ReDA’s reporting gives NRS a clear picture of the typical clinical trial KPIs stakeholders track, such as how long it takes to complete governance and compliance checks, the time to recruit patients, and the capacity and performance of each Health Board.